Lemons, Lavender, & Laundry

 20 Jan

 It is week 3 of the $100 Room Challenge and we are working on a laundry room makeover.
 This week’s project was to figure out how to hide a utility sink.
-I went through a bunch of ideas in my head (and on Instagram), but in the end, we decided to create a faux vanity to hide the utility sink.
+I went through a bunch of ideas in my head (and on Instagram), but in the end, decided to create a faux vanity to hide the utility sink.
 I absolutely love how this project turned out.

 How to Hide A Utility Sink with a Faux Vanity Title Image